Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the sixteenth & seventeenth cells of the Ipython notebook.

 Here are the results of the prediction: